Christianity in Morocco: Muslim conquest

 Another phase of Christianity in Maghreb began with the arrival of the Portuguese in the 15th century.
 After the end of Reconquista, the Christian Portuguese and Spanish captured many ports in North Africa.

-In June 1225, Honorius III issued the bull Vineae Domini custodes, which permitted two friars of the Dominican Order, named Dominic and Martin, to establish a mission in Morocco and look after the affairs of Christians there.
+In June 1225, Pope Honorius III issued the bull Vineae Domini custodes, which permitted two friars of the Dominican Order, named Dominic and Martin, to establish a mission in Morocco and look after the affairs of Christians there.
 The Bishop of Morocco, Lope Fernandez de Ain, was made the head of the Church of Africa, the only church officially allowed to preach in the continent, on 19 December 1246 by Pope Innocent IV.
 Innocent IV asked the emirs of Tunis, Ceuta and Bugia to permit Lope and Franciscian friars to look after the Christians in those regions.
 He thanked Caliph al-Sa'id for granting protection to the Christians and requested to allow them to create fortresses along the shores, but the Caliph rejected that request.

 The bishopric of Marrakesh continued to exist until the late 16th century and was borne by the suffragans of Seville.
 Juan de Prado had attempted to re-establish the mission but was killed in 1631.
-Franciscan monasteries continued to exist in the city until the 18th century.
+Nevertheless, in 1637 the Franciscan mission was continued and officially allowed to take care of Christian captives and local Christians.
+Franciscan monasteries continued to exist in Meknes until the 18th century.

 European influence (c.
-1830 – 1956)
+1912 – 1956)

 During the era of the Spanish protectorate and the French protectorate over Morocco, the conditions of the Catholic Church have flourished, and Catholic churches, schools, and hospitals were built throughout the country, and until 1961, Sunday mass festivities were broadcast on radio and television networks.

 Prior to independence, Morocco was home to half a million European Christian settlers.
 During the French protectorate in Morocco, European Christians formed almost half the population of the city of Casablanca.
 Prior to independence, the numbers of the Catholics in French Morocco reached about 360,000 or about 4.1% of the population, Catholics in French Morocco were mostly of French descent, and to a lesser extent of Spanish and Italian ancestry.
 Some Moroccans of Berber or Arab descent converted to Christianity during the French colonialism.
 Since independence in 1956, the European population has decreased substantially, and many Catholics left to France or Spain.

 Between the last years of the 19th century and the beginning of the 20th century, an estimated 250,000 Spaniard Catholics lived in Morocco.
 Most Spaniards left Morocco after independence and their numbers were reduced to about 13,000.
 In the years leading up to the First World War, European Christians formed almost a quarter the population of Tangier.
 In 1950, Catholics in Spanish protectorate in Morocco and Tangier constitute 14.5% of the population, and the Spanish Morocco was home to 113,000 Catholic settlers.
 Catholics in Spanish protectorate in Morocco and Tangier were mostly of Spanish descent, and to a lesser extent of Portuguese, French and Italian ancestry.